JuanFMontesinos/JuanFMontesinos.github.io2/_posts/2020-05-25-audio-preprocessing.md

 ```
 ![STFT](/images/stft.png)
 Next we will address the real problem of STFT and audio preprocessing.
 If we analyze the distribution of values we can observe most of the values are zero.
 To do so we plot the log-histogram of all the values.
+Realize that log-histogram implies that the first bin is two orders of magnitude bigger than the second bin.
+Roughly there are 1 Million zeros in the spectrogram, ~10000 values between 0-5.
+Around 50 values >50 and less than 100 values > 100.
+However the least amount of time-frequency points contain almost all the energy of the spectrogram.
 ![histogram](/images/hist_raw.png)
 This is expected.
 Most of the time-frequency points contain no energy meanwhile the whole energy is exponentially  distributed across all the spectrogram.
 However, this distribution is really inefficient for machine learning:
 We are forcing the architecture to be able to statistically model an exponential distribution.
 This means that it has to be able to be sensitive to small differencies in a compressed range (basically as most of the values are small the model have to provide a wide resolution for an small range) but at the same time to be adapted for way higher ranges at higher values.
 In short, a mess.